 Health Disparities in the Medi-Cal Population: Fact Sheets

 There are fact sheets on quality measures from the Centers for Medicare and Medicaid Services Adult Medicaid Quality Grant.
-The topics include a range of health issues.
+The topics include a range of health issues including infant mortality, child vaccination, cancer screening, physical activity, obesity, hypertension, depression, palliative care, hospital acquired conditions, and breastfeeding.
 In the future, more health topics will be examined such as smoking among adolescents and adults, diabetes prevalence, and hospice enrollment.
-In addition, other social strata and groups will be explored.
+In addition, other social strata and groups will be explored

 Background on the Medi-Cal Population

 Health Disparities Fact Sheets

 Explore individual fact sheets below, organized by DHCS Quality Strategy priority and topic area.
 Some fact sheets fit within one priority while others might cut across two or more priorities.
 All fact sheets address the seventh priority, to eliminate health disparities.